ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Some problems are hard because they’re just terribly complicated.
 Some problems are hard just because it’s not in the nature of the thing that it can be done at all.<br>
   ―Marvin Minsky

+- As empty vessels make the loudest sounds, so they that have the least wit are the greatest babblers.<br>
+  ―Plato